Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 For something I've never heard of.

-The reason it triggered into my mind again is that on Stan, that streaming service, they
+mind again is that on Stan, that streaming service, they have a season of drunk history and I was

-have a season of drunk history and I was a bit hung over one day and just wanted something
+a bit hung over one day and just wanted something easy and funny to watch.
+And I was watching it.

-I was like, that is a great story.
+And they talk about Nelly Bligh.
+And I was like, that is a great story.
+But they were just

-She actually did a bunch of different things and I'm going to try and talk about
+talking about one thing that she did.
+She actually did a bunch of different things.
+And I'm going to

-three major things that she did in her career.
+try and talk about three major things that she did in her career.
+If that's cool with you guys.

-A little trip ditch, so to speak.
+A little triptitch, so to speak.

 I guess so, yeah.